Muhusystem/Muhusystem.github.io/_pages/about.md

   - /about.html
 ---

-About Me
-Hi, I am Jifeng Song, a Ph.D. student in Electrical and Computer Engineering from University of Pittsburgh.
-I received my B.E. from Huazhong University of Science and Technology (HUST).
+Hi, I am Jifeng Song, a Ph.D. student in Electrical and Computer Engineering from [University of Pittsburgh](https://www.pitt.edu/).
+I received my B.E. from [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/).
 I currently focus on efficient machine learning and system.
-During my undergraduate time, I focuses on transfer learning application in renewable energy.
+During my undergraduate time, I focused on transfer learning application in renewable energy.

 Here is my [CV](http://Muhusystem.github.io/files/CV_JifengSong.pdf).
-My current work is enabling efficient inference by achieving sparse activation in LLMs and Small Language Models (SLMs) like Phi-2, Mobillama-0.5B and Gemma-2B models.
-To search for an effcient model struture, I also apply some eXplainable AI (XAI) methods like Integrated Gradient (IG), SNIP, Fisher information and proposed the Corrected GxO scores for neuron importance measurement.
-We also provide theoretical explanation for the efficiency of the proposed Corrected attributions scores.
+My current work is enabling efficient inference by achieving sparse activation in LLMs and Small Language Models (SLMs) like Phi-2, Mobillama-0.5B, and Gemma-2B models.
+To search for an efficient model structure, I also apply some eXplainable AI (XAI) methods like Integrated Gradient (IG), SNIP, Fisher information, and proposed the Corrected GxO scores for neuron importance measurement.
+We also provide a theoretical explanation for the efficiency of the proposed corrected attribution scores.

 Education
 ====